Reinhard Grindel: Football administration

 Grindel is a member of Rotenburger SV.
 From 2011 to 2014, he was 1st Vice President of the Lower Saxony Football Association, he is also vice chairman of the Board of Trustees of the Robert Enke Foundation.

 From October 2013 to April 2016, he was treasurer of the German Football Association.
 Grindel was elected on 15 April 2016 to the position of DFB president, succeeding the retiring Wolfgang Niersbach.

 In July 2018, Mesut Özil criticised Grindel's approach to Özil's Turkish ancestry in a statement declaring his retirement from the national team, following controversial photos with Recep Tayyip Erdogan.
-However, Grindel's handling of the fallout was criticised by Matt Pearson of Deutsche Welle, who opined that comments Grindel made in 2004 calling multiculturalism "a myth and a lifelong lie" were incompatible with his role at the DFB, stating "it doesn't seem appropriate for him to continue in a position where he's overseeing players and coaches from a variety of backgrounds".
+Grindel's handling of the fallout was also criticised by Matt Pearson of Deutsche Welle, who opined that comments Grindel made in 2004 calling multiculturalism "a myth and a lifelong lie" were incompatible with his role at the DFB, stating "it doesn't seem appropriate for him to continue in a position where he's overseeing players and coaches from a variety of backgrounds".

 Grindel resigned as president of the German Football Association on 2 April 2019.
-The reason he gave for his resignation was his criticism of himself after accepting a luxury watch from a Ukrainian oligarch.
+The reason he gave for his resignation was his criticism of himself after accepting a luxury watch from Hryhoriy Surkis, a Ukrainian oligarch and sports administrator.
 Grindel had already been the target of criticism in the run-up to the meeting.
 One accusation was, among other things, the lack of mention of additional income when he took up his post as chairman of the supervisory board of the association's so-called "media management company".
 He was also criticized for his communication in public and for his media relations.
 As a result of his approach Grindel has been the target of criticism since the summer of 2018.